What No One Understands About Internationals, Culture and Identity

 Nepal the dad had left 20 years before was nothing like Nepal his daughter entered 20 years later.

-Incapable to identify neither to the Dutch culture she grew up in nor to the local Nepali culture that had changed and was different than the one she had been given, the girl experienced a cultural and identity shock: she did not recognize herself as being part of either community.
+Incapable to identify neither to the Dutch culture she grew up in nor to the local Nepali culture that had was different than the one she had been given, the girl experienced a cultural and identity shock: she did not recognize herself as being part of either community.

 She was “culturally stateless” and experienced what is called “acculturation”.